Donkijote/fall/README.md

     - Rank **12** → +4 points

 **Clean Table:**
 - If after a capture (single or cascade) the table is completely empty, the capturing player/team earns **+4 points**.
+But only if it's not last round (no cards in deck)

 ---